Sparse grid time-discontinuous Galerkin method with streamline diffusion for transport equations: Introduction

-For that purpose, we will use the streamline diffusion method \cite{johnson1984} and a discontinuous time discretization resulting in an implicit time-stepping scheme.
-The sparse grid combination technique (see \cite{garcke2012} and references therein) will enable us to carry out the computations on a sequence of anisotropic full grids and use the tensor product structure of the ansatz spaces.
-Moreover, it will also serve as a preconditioner for the iterative solution of the corresponding equations.
+This method can be interpreted as an implicit time-stepping scheme, where stabilized transport equations have to be solved on each time strip.
+For that purpose matrix-free iterative methods are applied.
+For an efficient calculation the sparse grid functions are represented as a linear combination of functions in anisotropic full grid spaces, which is also used in the combination technique (see \cite{garcke2012} and references therein).
+This leads to regular data structures and fast applications of the discretization matrices by exploiting the tensor product structure.
+Finally, the combination technique will serve as a preconditioner for the iterative solution of the corresponding equations \cite{griebel1994}.

 We will proceed along the following lines.
 In Sect. \ref{sec:discretization} sparse grid spaces are introduced, and the weak form, including streamline diffusion, is employed to derive discrete equations for each time step.
 This algorithm is analyzed in Sect. \ref{sec:analysis} in the case of constant coefficients with respect to stability and convergence.
 Sect. \ref{sec:algorithm} describes the algorithm for efficient computations based on the tensor product structure and multilevel spaces.
 The algorithm is applied to test cases in Sect. \ref{sec:experiments} as well as to Vlasov-Poisson equations in one and two spatial dimensions.